-This pan seared salmon gets a beautifully browned crust while the inside is perfectly flaky.
+This pan seared salmon gets a beautifully golden crust while the inside is perfectly flaky.
 Plus it cooks in delicious chipotle and lime flavors.
-It’s a quick entree you’ll want to make regularly!
+It’s a quick entree that’s ready in only 15 minutes!

 What is that white stuff you see when you cook salmon?